Generic selectors

 Formerly the largest stadium in South America, Estadio Monumental is the home of Peruvian side Club Universitario de Deportes.

 However, despite its size and relative stature compared to other stadiums, the ground has failed to make an impact on the international stage.
 Estadio Monumental was overlooked for the 2004 Copa America and, as a result, has been mostly reduced to hosting domestic fixtures.
-Although the ground was selected to host the 2019 Copa Libertadores final, arguably the most notable match to take place at the stadium.
+However, the ground was selected to host the 2019 Copa Libertadores final, arguably the most notable match to take place at the stadium.

 While it has been influential in Peruvian football, regularly used by the national team and hosting domestic cup finals, it has certainly failed to reach its full potential so far.
 However, it remains one of the biggest stadiums in South America.